AndreyBezrukov/SKID/README.md

 ## How to use SKID GUI

-We demonstrate rapid water vapor isotherm determination protocol using MIL-100(Fe) as an example.
+We demonstrate rapid water vapor isotherm determination protocol using sorption on MIL-100(Fe) material as an example.
 Files required for this tutorial are available in [Examples](/Examples) forlder of this GitHub repository.

 ### Sorption kinetics measurement

-Collect gravimetric humidity swing data: full adsorption and desorption cycle is required.
-SKID GUI recognizes data in ```.xls``` or ```.xlsx``` format from DVS Adventure and DVS Intrinsic instruments, as well as generic sorption kinetics data in ```.csv``` format.
+Collect gravimetric humidity swing sorption data: kinetics in full adsorption and desorption cycle is required.
+SKID GUI recognizes kinetics data in ```.xls``` or ```.xlsx``` format from DVS Adventure and DVS Intrinsic instruments, as well as generic sorption kinetics data in ```.csv``` format.

 Experimental kinetics data for MIL-100(Fe) example was collected using DVS Adventure instrument.
-0-60 % relative humidity swing data with *dm/dt* = 0.05 %/min as equilibration criterion was collected.
+0-60 % relative humidity swing data with *dm/dt* = 0.05 %/min as equilibration criterion was collected using [MIL-100(Fe)_kinetics.mtd](/Examples/MIL-100(Fe)_kinetics.mtd) DVS Adventure method file.

 ### Sorption kinetics data analysis

-Start ```SKID_GUI.exe``` software, the Graphical User Interface (GUI) as shown on figure below will load.
+Run ```SKID_GUI``` software, the Graphical User Interface (GUI) as shown on figure below will load.
 >initial loading of the interface might be slow, please be patient
 # <img src="docs/images/img1.PNG" style="padding:10px;" width="300"/>

-#### Step 1
+#### Step 1: read kinetics data
 Select [MIL-100(Fe)-2024-02-04 17-15-19.xls](Examples/MIL-100(Fe)-2024-02-04 17-15-19.xls) file by pressing ```Browse``` button and press ```Open``` button.
 The software will read the file and plot the kinetics data in a new window, see figure below.
-Software will automatically identify potential humidity swing adsorption/desorption cycle suitable for SKID calculations (cycle number 1).
+Software will automatically identify potential humidity swing adsorption/desorption cycle suitable for SKID calculations (**cycle number 1**).
 # <img src="docs/images/img2.PNG" style="padding:10px;" width="600"/>

-#### Step 2
+#### Step 2: determine isotherm
-Select corresponding cycle number plotted in a previous step (cycle number 1).
+Select corresponding cycle number plotted in a previous step (**cycle number 1**).
 Determine sorption isotherm by pressing ```Calculate isotherm``` button.
-Calculation results will open in new window, see figure below.
+Calculation results will open in a new window, see figure below.
 # <img src="docs/images/img3.PNG" style="padding:10px;" width="600"/>

-#### Step 3
+#### Step 3: save result
 Save isotherm calculation results in a file by selecting ```file name``` and ```file type``` (```CSV``` or ```AIF``` [[Adsorption Isotherm File](https://doi.org/10.1021/acs.langmuir.1c00122)]) and pressing ```Save``` button.

 ## Citing this work

-If you use SKID method, please consider citing the related publication:
+If you find SKID method useful, please consider citing the related publication:

 >Bezrukov, A. A.;  O’Hearn, D. J.;  Gascón-Pérez, V.;  Matos, C. R. M. O.;  Koupepidou, K.;  Darwish, S.;  Sanda, S.;  Kumar, N.;  Li, X.;  Shivanna, M.; Zaworotko, M. J.;
 >Rapid Determination of Experimental Sorption Isotherms from Non-Equilibrium Sorption Kinetic Data.